Ron Duguay: Personal life

 Duguay grew up in Carol Richard Park in the township of Valley East, also known as Vallée-Est, now part of Greater Sudbury.
 He played at the Centennial Arena in Hanmer.

 In the NHL, Duguay was noted for his long curly hair which would blow behind him as he skated without a helmet.
 He and teammates Phil Esposito, Dave Maloney and Anders Hedberg appeared in a TV commercial for Sasson designer jeans.

-On December 1, 1983, Duguay married California model Robin Bobo; the couple had two daughters before the marriage ended in divorce.
+On December 1, 1983, Duguay married California model Robin Bobo; the couple had two daughters before their divorce.
 In the 1990s, he married former fashion model Kim Alexis.
 After marrying Alexis, Duguay moved to Ponte Vedra Beach, Florida.
 The couple divorced in 2016.

 In 2022, Slate and other publications referred to him as the "reported beau" of former Alaska governor and 2008 vice presidential candidate Sarah Palin.
 In February 2022, Duguay confirmed that the couple was indeed dating.
-In January 2022, Duguay was seen dining outdoors with Palin in a restaurant, Elio's, on Second Avenue in the Upper East Side of New York City.
-Palin had recently tested positive for Covid-19.
+In January 2022, Duguay was seen dining outdoors with Palin in a restaurant, Elio's, on Second Avenue on the Upper East Side of Manhattan.
+Palin had then recently tested positive for COVID-19.
 A photographer was allegedly assaulted by Duguay after the photographer questioned the danger of being in the company of Palin after her positive diagnosis.